How Do I Promote My Book Using an Author Media Tour?

-Sometimes you don’t get a response, not even a “no.” If they don’t respond, I can still pitch them again in six months.
-If you get a “no,” you can mark them off the list.
+Sometimes you don’t get a response, not even a “no.” If they don’t respond, you can pitch them again in six months, but if you get a “no,” you can mark them off the list.

 Thomas: Do you send them a different pitch or the same pitch?

 Saundra: I send a different pitch because I assume something must not have clicked with the first pitch I sent.
 They didn’t say no, but it wasn’t enough to get a “yes” either.
-I mix things up a bit and approach the topic in a different way.
+I recommend mixing things up a bit and approaching the topic in a different way.

-I don’t reply to the old email.
-I compose a fresh email and start a new conversation unless they had previously responded and told me to check back again later.
-Then I might use the same email just to refresh their memory.
+Don’t reply to the old email.
+Compose a fresh email and start a new conversation unless they had previously responded and said to check back later. in that case, I might use the same email just to refresh their memory.